mariusbjansen/CarND-Advanced-Lane-Lines/CarND-Advanced-Lane-Lines.md

 The function uses a sliding window and iteratively moves up the image finding the lane lines.

-The a second order polynomial is used to fit the found lane line pixels.
+Then a second order polynomial is used to fit the found lane line pixels.

 #####  Deviations from standard function presented in the course

 In contrast to the examples already presented in the course I applied a mask making use of a prioiri knowledge where the lane must be (while driving in the lane).
 I multiply this places with a value > 1.
 Note: The processing chain needs to be extended  for tracking this area when changing the lane.
-I did not do it because no lane change in example data.
+I did not do it because no lane change present in the sample data.

 Also I do not run the whole code with initialization (histogram) all the time.
 If a have a valid lane I only search in the area around the last detected lane.

-I perform a sanity check: Lane curve radius does not differ more than factor 2 from left to right and lane width must be less than 3.9m.
+I perform a sanity check: Lane curve radius must not differ more than factor 2 from left to right and lane width must be less than 3.9m to prohibit re-initialization.

 ![alt text][image5]